safareli/newer/README.md

 **Parameter**: `constructor`
 **Type**: `Function`
-**Example**: `Person`

-newer function returns function which could be used to create generator for some constructors
+`newer` returns function which could be used to create new instances of constructor

-## Contributing

-Please submit all issues and pull requests to the [safareli/newer](http://github.com/safareli/newer) repository!

-## Support
-If you have any problem or suggestion please open an issue [here](https://github.com/safareli/newer/issues).

 ## License